Buchatech/Jenkins/README.md

 Jenkins deployment for Kubernetes with persistent storage.
   <br>
   <br>
- NOTE: This deploys a service on port 8080.
+ NOTE: This deploys a Load Balancer service on port 8080.
 To access Jenkins i.e. http://IPOFLB:8080
  <br>
  <br>
 Get Jekins initialadminpassword from the logs after deployment: